-Should VCS choose to issue proceedings then The Prankster notes that many IPC operators use Gladstone Solicitors to issue proceedings on their behalf.
-Gladstone Solicitors has two directors, John Davies and Will Hurley.
+Should VCS choose to issue proceedings then The Prankster notes that many IPC operators use Gladstones Solicitors to issue proceedings on their behalf.
+Gladstones Solicitors has two directors, John Davies and Will Hurley.
 There does appear to be a clear conflict of interest if the IPC refuse to investigate allegations of corruption, and the directors then financially benefit should the operator use their solicitor firm to issue proceedings.

 It should also be noted that the ability to comment on evidence is a requirement for ADR Entities.
 For some reason the IAS was granted ADR Entity status even though they did not meet this requirement.
 This case illustrates why this protection is necessary for consumer protection, and how the ADR Entity status can potentially be abused if this protection is missing.

 For completeness, The Prankster quotes another IAS ruling, this time from moneysavingexpert.
 The appeal was sent in by the vehicle keeper who was not the driver.
 The keeper was required to electronically sign a statement of truth confirming this.
 Despite this the IAS assessor chose not to believe them.

 The Appellant claims they have evidence they were not the driver but they have failed to provide the same.
 The case of Elliot v Loake is clear that in the absence of sufficient evidence to the contrary the keeper is assumed to be the driver.If the motorists are to be believed in these two cases it appears that the assessors will swallow any old guff from the parking company, while not believing a statement of truth from the motorist.